fbpx

 The Dynamic Model Update (DMU) option is handy when responding to specific changes in the model.
 In fact, you can even define your events (which may not technically be events, but using that term helps illustrate the idea).

 This approach exemplifies the saying, “Don’t use a sledgehammer to crack a nut.”
-While the Revit Events API provides a robust set of tools to handle a wide range of events in a project, it’s not advisable to rely on it for very particular use cases.
+While the Revit Events API provides a robust set of tools to handle a wide range of events in a project, it’s not advisable to rely on it for particular use cases.

 Examples of the use of the Dynamic Model Update are reacting to changes in a specific parameter, regardless of the element it belongs to, and responding to modifications made to a group of elements of the same family type or even situations like detecting modifications or deletions of walls that have a specific value in a Shared Parameter.